Skip to content

 }

-Switch-case also has an extended form where more logic could be implemented.
+switch-case also has an extended form where more logic could be implemented.
 The result is the same.